WSMorrison/The_Dangerous_Maze/README.md

 # Credits

-- Code Institute Python Essentials lessons for the bulk of my understanding of how Python works.
+- Code Institute Python Essentials lessons for the bulk of the understanding of how Python works.
 [Code Institute](https://codeinstitute.net/ie/)
 - Code Institute instructor Simen Daehlin for almost everything else.
 [Simen Daehlin Github](https://github.com/Eventyret)
-- Code Institute mentor Jubrile Akolade provided guidance on where to focus time building project and an almost infinite amount of other support.
+- Code Institute mentor Jubrile Akolade provided guidance on where to focus time building the project and an almost infinite amount of other support.
-- All of my Code Institute UCD July 2022 cohort, who have been available to answer questions through slack.
+- All of my Code Institute UCD July 2022 cohort, who have been available to answer questions through Slack.
 - Code Institute tutors accessed through the Code Institute LMS have been helpful with understanding various concepts during instruction.
 - Code to import Googles sheets is used and implemented as shown and explained in Code Institute lessons, specifically the "Love Sandwiches Walkthrough Project, Getting Set Up, Connecting to our API with Python lesson."
 On request.
-- The results of the Jay Tarbell generated gameplay simulations can be found [here](https://docs.google.com/spreadsheets/d/1180jEkpa869zkL5wgG-v5YNBlNztwwafCtyt_MA6_QA/edit?usp=sharing)
+- The results of the Jay Tarbell generated gameplay simulations can be found [here.](https://docs.google.com/spreadsheets/d/1180jEkpa869zkL5wgG-v5YNBlNztwwafCtyt_MA6_QA/edit?usp=sharing)
 - The code was validated using the Code Institute Python Linter.
 [CI Python Linter](https://pep8ci.herokuapp.com/)
 - W3Schools for help with some data structures and methods.
 [W3Schools](https://www.w3schools.com/python/)
 - Information on clearing the screens on different operating systems found [here.](https://www.geeksforgeeks.org/clear-screen-python/)